-Server location General ated on demand by (an id saved on) inventor y beacons. ------------------------- ----------------------- ----------------------- ------------
+Server location Generated on demand by y (and saved on) inventor y beacons. ----------------- ------------------------ --------------------------- ------------

 Folder On inventory beacon: In the appropriate subdirectories under %CommonAppData%\Flexera Software\Staging\Common\.
 Relevant subdirectories for catalogs include:

-ClientConfiguration
+• ClientConfiguration

 • ClientSettings

 • InventorySettingsConfiguration

 • Packages

 • Schedules.

 Tip: Catalog files exist only after an installed FlexNet inventory agent has requested the relevant download.
-For example, the Default Machine

-ScheduLe.osd catalog is created only after a managed device has requested a schedule update.
+For example, the Default Machine Schedule.osd catalog is created only after a managed device has requested a schedule update.

 On Windows devices after download:

 On UNIX-like devices after download:

 Updated The catalog files are initially generated (and cached) when requested by a managed device, using the latest inventory beacon policy downloaded from the central application server.
 Thereafter each catalog is checked on demand for changes to the target file requested by the installed FlexNet inventory agents.

 File name format packageType.osd

 Example: Default Machine Schedule.osd

-Format XML (text).